 Like many fragrant plant extracts, sandy everlasting has benefits, too: It's an anti-inflammatory because it contains antioxidants (Source: www.naturaldatabase.com).
 Although that's helpful, it's better to seek products with plant extracts that offer benefits without the potential risks of irritation, and there are plenty of such ingredients around; there's no need to get a big dose of fragrance, too!
 See More Info to learn why daily use of over-fragranced products is bad for skin.

-Although the formula contains some good anti-aging ingredients, they're not uniquely appropriate for the eye area, which is why we maintain that eye creams (or, in this case, an eye gel) aren't necessary.
-See More Info to learn more about why you don't need a special eye-area moisturizer.
+Although the formula contains some good anti-aging ingredients, they're not uniquely appropriate for the eye area, which is why we maintain that eye creams (or, in this case, an eye gel) usually aren't necessary.
+See More Info to learn more about why a special eye-area moisturizer is not a must in your skincare routine.

 Last, we know it's tempting to shop for eye-area products when you start seeing wrinkles and sagging appear in this area.
 Unfortunately, when it comes to sagging, all eye-area products, as well as facial products, have significant limitations.
 See More Info to find out what you can do via skin care to combat sagging.